macchiato-framework/macchiato-async/README.md

 Build status:
 [![CircleCI](https://circleci.com/gh/macchiato-framework/macchiato-futures.svg?style=svg)](https://circleci.com/gh/macchiato-framework/macchiato-futures)

-Trivial ClojureScript wrapper for [node-fibers](https://github.com/laverdet/node-fibers).
+Currently a trivial ClojureScript wrapper for [node-fibers](https://github.com/laverdet/node-fibers).
 Originally wrote to be used in Macchiato, but can be used standalone.

+In the near future we plan to experiment with different approaches.
+See the [TODO](#TODO) section below.

 Current version is `0.0.4-SNAPSHOT` and probably changing regularly.

-Using git-flow.
-Please submit your pull requests from develop.

 ## Rationale